Meta ends its DEI programs as Zuckerberg blasts Biden on Joe Rogan - Local News 8

 The end to the DEI programs dovetails with other major changes at the company that critics say cater to the right since President-elect Donald Trump won November’s election.
 Earlier this week Meta announced it was ending its third-party fact-checking programs in the United States and changing its hateful conduct policies, adding new types of content users can now post on Meta-owned platforms that were previously banned.

+Meta CEO Mark Zuckerberg met with President-elect Donald Trump on Friday at Mar-a-Lago, two sources familiar tell CNN.
+Meta declined to comment on the meeting between Zuckerberg and Trump.

-Meta CEO Mark Zuckerberg appeared on the Joe Rogan podcast Friday and said he’d been working on the changes announced this week “for a long time.”
+And Zuckerberg also appeared on the Joe Rogan podcast that same day, saying he’d been working on the changes announced this week “for a long time.”

 “The whole point of social media is giving people the ability to share what they want.
 It goes back to, our original mission is just give people the power to share and make the world more open and connected,” Zuckerberg said.